 For Employers & Employees

-To ensure a proper computation, you can use the SSS contribution table for employers and employees below.
+To ensure a proper computation, you can use the latest SSS contribution table for employers and employees below.

 Image from SSS